hleve/Visual_Analysis_Tool/README.md

 # Sentiment Analysis for Images

 This project performs sentiment analysis on a sequence of images using computer vision techniques.
-Each image is assigned a sentiment score in the form of a percentage across categories of Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral, the universal basic emotions defined by Psychologist Paul Ekman, using the fer library from Justin Shenk https://github.com/JustinShenk/fer
+Each image is assigned a sentiment score in the form of a percentage across categories of Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral, the universal basic emotions defined by Psychologist Paul Ekman, using the fer library from Justin Shenk ([GitHub repo](https://github.com/JustinShenk/fer)).
 The code generates an Excel file with the image name, the percentages for each emotion, and the dominant emotion.

 ## Project Structure